 One is we can grind the stumps and provide no cleanup.
 This is the most cost-effective way to have your stumps removed.
 If the majority of the stumps are small, this isn’t a bad idea.
 Sometimes customers want to keep the grindings to save on cost or to use in a garden area.
 If you do elect to keep the grindings, be sure to move them before it rains or before they become frozen.
 Soil and moisture are mixed in with the wood grindings and they become difficult to remove if they get wet or frozen together.

 The other is by preparing the area for topsoil and seed by removing the grindings out of the ground areas.
 This is below grade.
 There is an additional cost for this option.
 It is, however, recommended if the stump removal is large.

 Here are a few tips:

-Before putting down your topsoil, remove as much grindings as possible out of the ground areas.
-If you don’t, you will get un-wanted growth coming up through your new lawn (ex.
+Before putting down your topsoil, remove as many grindings as possible out of the ground areas.
+If you don’t, you will get unwanted growth coming up through your new lawn (ex.
 Mushrooms from wood decaying under the topsoil).

 Let it rain a few times or run a garden hose over the area before adding the topsoil and seed.
 Else, you will end up with a depression in the soil in the area of the stump removal.